arclabs561/runctl/docs/SECURITY_AUDIT_REPORT.md

 - ✅ No AWS secret keys in codebase
 - ✅ No private keys (BEGIN PRIVATE KEY) in codebase
 - ✅ No hardcoded API keys in source code
-- ✅ Config files properly ignored (.trainctl.toml)
+- ✅ Config files properly ignored (.runctl.toml)
 - ✅ No .env files in git

 ## Static Checking